Kinetic Theory of Gases MCQ

 Option d – 7457 °C

-If a beaker is completely filled with water at 4 °C, then it will overflow
+A beaker filled to the brim with water at 4 °C will overflow

-Option c – both when heated or cooled.
+Option c – whether it is heated or cooled.

-If R is the universal gas constant, then the amount of heat needed to raise the temperature of 3 moles of a monoatomic gas from 273 K to 373 K, when no work is done is
+If R is the universal gas constant, the thermal energy needed to increase the temperature of 3 moles of a monoatomic gas from 273 K to 373 K, without doing any work, is

 (A) 100 R